Codeofsanju/BikeMessenger/README.md

 # BikeMessenger By Sanjeev Sharma

 #Description of app:
-I decided to do a 2d side-scroller as my application.
+BikeMessenger is a simple 2d side scroller.
 The game features a simple navigation scheme, press and hold on screen to move the player up, release to bring the player down.
 In the player’s path are few different objects of interest:
 1. Regular Packages (in the form of a black and white boxes)
 2. Red Packages (in the form of boxes with a red bow on top)
 3. Taxis
 4. Nails

 The point scheme is simple, collect the packages to help your player make more money as a bike messenger.
 Below is the points breakdown:
 1. Regular Packages = $10.00
 2. Red Packages = $20.00